sqlxpert/aws-tag-sched-ops/readme.md

    These policies cover all regions.
 If you use regions to differentiate production and non-production resources, modify copies of the provided policies.

-   Because Deny always takes precendence in IAM, some policy combinations conflict.
+   Because <code>Deny</code> always takes precendence in IAM, some policy combinations conflict.

    In some cases, you must add, change or delete one tag at a time.